CopernicaMarketingSoftware/Documentation/Publisher/en/followups-publisher-tutorial-email-total.md

-# Tutorial: Send an email when a customers spends over 1000 euros.
+# Followups Tutorial: Send an email when a customers spends over 1000 euros.

 This tutorial explains how you can automatically send an email to customers that spent over 1000 euros in your webshop.